14 You should use SSL/HTTPS

 3. Run certbot to get the certificate, apply it to the server, and update the NGINX configuration.

-Before you move along, I’d recommend you take a moment and inspect the /etc/nginx/nginx.conf file to look at what certbot added.
+Before you move along, I’d recommend you take a moment and inspect the /etc/nginx/nginx.conf file to see what certbot added.

 Relative to the old version, you’ll notice two things.
-First, the line that read listen 80 is gone from the server block because we’re no longer listening for HTTP traffic.
-In it’s place, there’s now a listen 443 along with a bunch of stuff that tells NGINX where to find the certificate on the server.
+First, the line that read listen 80 is gone from the server block because we no longer listen for HTTP traffic.
+In its place, there’s now a listen 443 along with lines that tell NGINX where to find the certificate on the server.

 Scrolling down a little, there’s a new server block that is listening on \(80\).
 This block returns a 301 status code (permanent redirect) and sends traffic to HTTPS on \(443\).